-Unfortunately, the short answer to this question is really a resounding ‘no.’
+Unfortunately, the short answer to this question is a resounding ‘no.’

 This page explains why and what you can do about it.

 We have seen a great many people use our List Randomizer for running video giveaways.
-While it's exciting that people come up with inventive uses for our services, the List Randomizer was never intended for this purpose and it isn't really suited for it.
+While it's exciting that people come up with inventive uses for our services, the List Randomizer was never intended for this purpose, and for that reason we didn't include features to let people share or verify the results.
+Hence, the List Randomizer is not suited for giveaways.

 In those videos, someone (we'll call them the ‘broadcaster’ since most of these videos are live-streamed) typically shows himself or herself copying a list from somewhere (e.g., Facebook) and pasting it into our List Randomizer.
 The list is then randomized a predetermined number of times, and whoever comes out on top in the final round is the winner.